Rules and Structure of the UHV Honors Program

 - Honors Program Director (or designee) will act as Student Success Coach for Honors students.

-- Honors Track Common area/work space will be provided
+- Honors Program Common area/work space will be provided

 - Honors Colloquium every semester